kerojosh96/Josh-s-Data-Structures-Hand-Book/Dictionary.md

 # Operations

-A \[widget\] supports the following operations:
+A \[dictionary\] supports the following operations:

-* name: description, Big O efficiency, and explain why / what that means
-* name: description, Big O efficiency, and explain why / what that means
+* Because dictionaries use hashing algorithms,(in most cases) Accessing a value in a dictionary as well as setting a value and deleting an item is Big O(1).

 # Use Cases